bashrc2/AberMUSH/README.md

 ### NPCs in Combat

 NPCs are able to pick up and use any weapons or armor available in the vicinity.
 For some types of NPC, such as small animals, this isn't appropriate and so it's possible to set `canWear` and `canWield` parameters to zero within `npcs.json` if necessary.

+### Parental Controls

+If you don't want certain words or phrases to be used by players then you can create a file called `blocked.txt` containing them in the same directory that you run `abermush.py` from.
+Entries can be on separate lines or comma separated and the matching is case insensitive.
+This then alters the `say`, `tell` and `whisper` commands such that recipients won't receive messages containing blocked text.